leportella/hydeout/about.md

 I like to write as much as I like to read.
 So, to help young passionate programmers, I write several blog posts to share things I am learning and my life experiences.
 Most (if not all) of them you can find here.

-Lately, I started a brazilian podcast focusing on data science called [Pizza de Dados](http://podcast.datascience.pizza) or, in english, Data Pizza.
+In 2017, I started a brazilian podcast focusing on data science called [Pizza de Dados](http://podcast.datascience.pizza) or, in english, Data Pizza.
 It's been a crazy journey that I never saw coming!
 But now that's here, I am so happy to do this.

-I am also part of the awesome data science team of <a href="http://softplan.com.br" target="_blank">Softplan</a> in Florianópolis, South of Brazil.

 ![](https://i.imgur.com/gVatGhc.jpg)